Tech Brief: SD-WAN for Workspace

 For more information see: Zero Touch Deployment service

 The global configuration of all SD-WAN appliance is done central on the Master Control Node (MCN).
-The 1st configuration package for each is downloaded through the MCN and applied to the GUI of each branch, yet all further configuration is done centrally through the MCN.
+The first configuration package for each is downloaded through the MCN and applied to the GUI of each branch, yet all further configuration is done centrally through the MCN.
 See SD-WAN documentation more information.

 Monitoring & Management